 How do the parties communicate with the tribunal?

-According to the Code of Civil Procedure, the service of summons, hearing reports and arbitral awards, as well as the submission of evidence, should be carried out by registered post; whereas communications regarding measures conducted by the arbitral tribunal may be carried out by fax, email or any other means of communication that ensures transmission and confirmation of receipt.
+The default rule, according to the Code of Civil Procedure, is that the service of summons, hearing reports and arbitral awards, as well as the submission of evidence, should be carried out by registered post; whereas communications regarding measures conducted by the arbitral tribunal may be carried out by fax, email or any other means of communication that ensures transmission and confirmation of receipt.
 In international arbitration proceedings the parties can address the issue of communication with the tribunal in the arbitration agreement or confer on the tribunal the power to determine specific procedures, provided that any procedural rules comply with due process.

 Is unanimous agreement of the tribunal required?
 If there is disagreement, does the will of the majority suffice?
 What are the implications of this?

-The arbitral tribunal makes decisions by a majority vote.
+The arbitral tribunal makes decisions by a majority of the arbitrators.
 If an arbitrator dissents from the award, he or she shall issue a reasoned separate opinion.
 Disagreements during deliberation, even if an arbitrator issues a separate opinion, have no direct practical implications.